research and study the inheritance of traits at the molecular, organism or population level. May evaluate or treat patients with genetic disorders.

 Geneticists research and study the inheritance of traits at the molecular, organism or population level.
 May evaluate or treat patients with genetic disorders.

-Geneticists with little to no experience tend to make between $41740 and $57160 while the more experienced ones make over $90140 per year.
+Geneticists with little to no experience tend to make between $45030 and $60250 while the more experienced ones can earn over $98040 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geneticist is to move to a higher paying state like DC.
-Right now, the highest paying states for Geneticists are DC, MD, NH, IL and VA.
+One of the easiest ways to increase your salary as a Geneticist is to move to a higher paying state like DC.
+Right now, the highest paying states for Geneticists are DC, MD, VA, CT and DE.

-3 other factors that can increase your salary as A Geneticist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geneticist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Geneticists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Geneticists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Pros and Cons